mighty-gerbils/gerbil-poo/doc/poo.md

 might want to use the keyword `::` as the name of a slot.
 In that list:

-  * The optional symbol `self` will bound to the object being instantiated when the slot values are computed.
+  * The optional parameter `self` specifies a symbol that will be bound to the *instance* whose values are computed.
+Note that this instance need not be that of the *prototype* being currently defined, but may be that of any prototype that inherits from the prototype being defined.

-    Note that this object may be any object that inherits from the object being currently defined, and not necessarily that object itself.
+  * The optional parameter `super` specifies a prototype, list of prototypes, or recursively nested lists or pairs of prototypes, that the prototype being currently defined *directly* inherits from.

-  * The optional value `super` will be used as an object or (potentially nested) list of objects that the current object will inherit from.
+    You can specify the empty list `[]` if there are no such super-prototypes.

-    Specify `[]` for an empty list of objects.
+  * The optional following list of parameters are as many of slot names that will be bound to macros to access the relevant slots of the instance being computed when the particular slot value is computed.

-  * The optional list of slot names that follow will be bound to macros that will access the relevant slots of the object being instantiated, when the slot value is computed.
     Definitions for these slots are presumably to be provided by other prototypes in the object being instantiated, since those in the current prototype will already be implicitly included in the list of symbols to bind.

 Each entry in `slot-definitions` specifies how to compute a given named slot: